Wen777/goban/README.md

-## Getting Started with Goban

 ## Documentation

+sorry, there's no documentation yet.

 ## Contributing

-If you'd like to contribute to Goban
+If you'd like to contribute to Goban, please contact: bestian@gmail.com